 Level 2 Assessment - A very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

-During the period covered by this report we had below noted violations of drinking water regulations.
+During the period covered by this report we had the below noted viola ations.
+Compliance Period Analyte Туре